 The Supreme Court

 The Supreme Court, which houses our nation's highest court, inspires visitors with the words: "Equal Justice Under Law" inscribed above its main entrance.
 At this time, the Supreme Court is closed out of concern for the health and safety of the public.
 Visit supremecourt.gov for further details about when tours will resume.

 The Library of Congress boasts a collection of more than 162 million items.
-Learn how the largest library in the world functions as an agency of the legislative branch of the U.S. Federal government.
-Public tours are given Monday-Friday 10:30am, 11:30am, 1:30pm, 2:30pm, and 3:30pm ET and Saturday 10:30am, 11:30am, 1:30pm, 2:30pm ET.
-More information can be found on the Library of Congress' website.
+Learn how the largest library in the world functions as an agency of the legislative branch of the U.S. Federal government by visiting loc.gov for a wide range of digital resources.

 The U.S. Botanic Garden is a living plant museum established by the U.S. Congress in 1820.
 Lectures, workshops, children and family programs, and musical events are available through registration on the Botanic Garden website.
-The Conservatory and National Garden are open every day from 10:00am until 5:00pm ET and admission is free.
-More information can be found on the U.S. Botanic Garden's website.
+Self-guided virtual tours, updates and other digital resources are available at usbg.gov.

 The National Mall is flanked by the U.S. Capitol to its East, the Potomac River to its West, and the White House to its North.
 A visit to Washington isn't complete without seeing the Mall and its memorials honoring our country's rich, diverse history and influential leaders.
-The National Mall and Memorial Parks are open 24 hours a day and offer various programs and activities that can be found online.
+The National Mall and Memorial Parks are open with some modifications and offer various programs and activities that can be found here.